alhajee/ckan/doc/contributing/frontend/index.rst

 Core
 ====

-Everything in the CKAN application lives on the ``ckan`` namespace.
+Everything in the FMLD application lives on the ``ckan`` namespace.
 Currently there are four main components that make up the core.

 - Modules